favonia/cloudflare-ddns/docs/designs/guides/readme-writing.markdown

 This note applies project-principle consequences to README readers as operators.
 Use [Project Principles](../core/project-principles.markdown) for tradeoffs.
 Use this note for the README-writing consequences of those tradeoffs.

+## The Reader-Decision Test

+This is the README's governing rule; every section below is a corollary of it.
+One question decides everything: does this change what the reader must decide, expect, configure, or verify?
+If yes, make it clear and local at the point of action.
+If not, prefer the lightest treatment that still lets the reader act correctly — plain prose, a later technical section, or leaving it to the point where it surfaces, such as a runtime message.
+The sections that follow are this one test applied to four axes: phrasing (Operator-Facing Explanations), placement (Point-Of-Use Clarity, Layering And Placement), terms (Stable Terms And Reader Decisions), and markers (Fixed README Markers).

 ## Operator-Facing Explanations

 - Explain behavior through user-visible outcomes, required decisions, and actionable setup or upgrade steps.